Trolley Optimisation for Loading Printed Circuit Board Components: Trolley optimisation: a case study

-The experiments are coded in Python programming language and use rapidly growing Google OR-tools (\cite{perron2011operations}) to solve the TOP.
-The Google OR-tools library is used because it provides mathematical programming and constraint programming solvers to solve MILP and are freely availability.
-All the experiments are executed on a Macbook Pro (16GB RAM, 256 SSD, 2.5 GHz Dual-Core Intel Core i7).
+The experiments are coded in Python programming language and use Google OR tools (\cite{perron2011operations}) to solve the TOP.
+The Google OR-tools library is used because it provides mathematical programming and constraint programming solvers to solve MILP and is freely available.
+All the experiments are executed on a MacBook Pro (16GB RAM, 256 SSD, 2.5 GHz Dual-Core Intel Core i7).